|Coconut Jollof rice with steamed veggies and fried plantains|

 Nigerian Coconut Rice is always a welcomed dish in many homes, parties or events.
-It's rich coconut taste and aroma always makes my guest asking for more.
+It's rich coconut taste and aroma always get my guests asking for more.

 Although it looks a lot like the Nigerian Jollof Rice, it is quite different in aroma and the ''coconuty'' taste, isn't what you get with Jollof Rice.

-Nigerian Coconut Rice can also be made plain without stews or tomatoes, making it look more like plain Boiled rice, but with the distinctive coconut taste.
+Nigerian Coconut Rice can also be made plain without stews or tomatoes, making it look more like plain Boiled rice, but with a distinctive coconut taste.

 So enough of the Chit chat..☺..let's get cooking.
 For the Video lovers,Here's a video recipe on How to Cook Nigerian Coconut Rice